 These scholarships are a true illustration of the authentic relationships the school maintains with its alumni, alumnae and friends of the legal community.
 Scholarships are primarily funded through endowments or gifts made to help defray the cost of a student’s legal education.
 In many cases, students have the opportunity to connect with the donor who funded their particular scholarship, many of whom also become a source of authentic support and guidance.

-More than half of Georgia Law students are scholarship recipients.
-Merit scholarship awards range from a few thousand dollars to full tuition plus a fellowship or research clerkship.
+More than half of School of Law students are scholarship recipients.
+Merit scholarship awards range from a few thousand dollars to full tuition plus a fellowship or graduate assistantship.
 Scholarships are awarded to accepted applicants after a review of their admission files.
 No separate application is necessary.
-Georgia Law does not award scholarships conditional on law school academic performance; therefore, we do not post an ABA conditional scholarship retention worksheet.
+The School of Law does not award scholarships conditional on law school academic performance; therefore, we do not post an ABA conditional scholarship retention worksheet.
 Students who plan to borrow to finance all or part of their legal education should complete the Free Application for Federal Student Financial Aid.

-Each year, Georgia Law awards a number of prestigious awards valued at or above full tuition to admitted students.
+Each year, the School of Law awards a number of prestigious awards valued at or above full tuition to admitted students.
 Examples of these awards include, but are not limited to, the following:

 Philip H. Alston, Jr. Distinguished Law Fellow